 Associate of Arts (AA)

-The two-year associate of arts degree offers a broad introduction to the humanities and social sciences.
+Our two-year associate of arts degree program offers Minnesota students a broad introduction into the humanities and social sciences.
 Taught from a distinctly Christian perspective, the program is designed to provide a biblical worldview leading students to think critically and act with sound ethics.
 Graduates of the program will earn an Associate of Arts degree as well as a sound foundation for further academic studies.

 At their heart, the humanities are about different ways of seeing.
 Taking classes in history, literature, psychology, communications, and criminal justice gives students new ways of looking at the world.
 And learning these different ways of seeing will change you — broadening your horizons and helping you become more effective as a citizen of the Kingdom and of the world.